DM-power: an algorithm for high precision dispersion measure with application to fast radio bursts: Abstract

 \section{Abstract}

 We present DM-power, a new method for precisely determining the dispersion measure (DM) of radio bursts, and apply it to the Fast Radio Burst (FRB) source FRB~20180916B.
 Motivated by the complex structure on multiple time scales seen in FRBs, DM-power optimizes the DM by combining measurements at multiple Fourier frequencies in the power spectrum of the burst.
 By optimally weighting the measurements at each Fourier frequency, DM-power finds a burst DM that effectively incorporates information on many different burst timescales.
-We validate this technique on single pulses from the pulsar B0329+54, and then apply it to eleven bursts from FRB~20180916B.
-The precision of these DM measurements (down to $\sigma_{\rm DM} \sim 0.01~{\rm pc~cm}^{-3}$) are sufficient to measure a statistically significant variation in DM over a $\approx 2$~hr span.
+We validate this technique on simulated Gaussian pulse profiles with a precision down to $\sigma_{\rm DM} \sim 0.001~{\rm pc~cm}^{-3}$, and then apply it to bursts from pulsar B0329+54 and FRB~20180916B.
+The precision of these DM measurements are sufficient to measure a statistically significant variation in DM over a $\approx 2$~hr span.
 While this variation could be the result of electron density variations along the line of sight, it is more like that the observed variation is the result of intrinsic frequency-dependent burst structure that can mimic a dispersive delay.